Pugking4/sdvx_con_AI2/README.md

 ![fig #1](https://github.com/Pugking4/sdvx_con_AI2/blob/main/wokwi_1.png)
 ![fig #2](https://github.com/Pugking4/sdvx_con_AI2/blob/main/sdvx_button_example.jpg)

-2. Add a breadboard and connect the ardiuno's 5V and GND to their associated lower rails, then which ever encoder you want to be VOL-L CLK pin to digital pin 0 (assume all pins from here to be digital), DT to pin 7, SW can be left alone, + (power) to the 5V rail on the breadboard and the GND to the GND rail on the breadboard (ignore the wiring on the top of the breadboard)
+2. Add a breadboard and connect the Arduino's 5V and GND to their associated lower rails, then which ever encoder you want to be VOL-L CLK pin to digital pin 0 (assume all pins from here to be digital), DT to pin 7, SW can be left alone, + (power) to the 5V rail on the breadboard and the GND to the GND rail on the breadboard (ignore the wiring on the top of the breadboard)
 ![fig #3](https://github.com/Pugking4/sdvx_con_AI2/blob/main/wokwi_2.png)

 3. Repeat for VOL-R encoder with the pin assignments of CLK to 3, DT to 5, + (power) to bb (breadboard) power rail and GND to bb GND rail.